 The laboratory of Emmanuel Skordalakes studies the complex protein assemblies that participate in the replication and maintenance of chromosome ends, known as telomeres.
 Telomeres protect the chromosome ends from gradually eroding during DNA replication and they prevent chromosomes from fusing and recombining thus providing the genomic stability required for cell viability.
 Telomeres do, however, gradually become shorter, a process that is partly responsible for the aging process.
 Furthermore, telomere length deregulation is a hallmark—and perhaps necessary part—of the cancer cell evolution.
-The Skordalakes laboratory uses mostly structural and biochemical approaches to elucidate the function of telomerase, the enzyme that is mainly responsible for telomere replication, and its associated proteins.
+The Skordalakes laboratory uses mostly structural, biochemical and cell-based assays to elucidate the function of telomerase, the enzyme that is mainly responsible for telomere replication, and its associated proteins.
 The laboratory is also interested in identifying small molecule modulators of telomerase activity as potential therapeutics for cancer and age-related diseases.

 Skordalakes joined The Wistar Institute in 2006.
 As an undergraduate, he majored in chemistry at the Anglia Ruskin University in Cambridge, and earned a master's degree in chemical research at University College London of the University of London.
 In 2000, he received his Ph.D. from Imperial College, University of London, and obtained a postdoctoral fellowship in the Department of Molecular & Cell Biology at the University of California, Berkeley.